Summer Jobs in France - Destinations Guide

 (used to be Haven Europe) holiday parks (used to be called campsites) employ people

 to labour through the winter months all over France.
-European Services, or ESL (European Services Ltd),
+HPS Europe (Holiday Park Services), ICC (International Camping Connections), and European Services (ESL) are independent companies that

-employ installers and maintenance crews all year round to work on the technical
+employ installers and maintenance crews to work on the technical

 side of the camping operation.

-Nantes, Montpellier, Beziers and Avignon are big centres for this kind of work.
+Nantes and Beziers are centres for this kind of work.

 Large cities like these also afford many bar jobs thanks to the large student populations.